-The "Other" line includes origination of new lease liabilities and lease modifications being non-cash movements.
-It also includes the effect of accrued interest on debt securities issued, other borrowed funds, subordinated loans and lease liabilities.
+The "Non-cash transactions" line includes origination of new lease liabilities and lease modifications being non-cash movements.
+The "Other" line includes the effect of accrued but not yet paid interest on debt securities issued, other borrowed funds, subordinated loans and lease liabilities (if negative interest paid in current period, but accrued in priors).
+The Group classifies interest paid as cash flows from operating activities.